lostechies/blog/migration/VERIFICATION.md

 ## Internal links — PASS, zero regressions

-- 4,716 internal link targets checked across the Hugo build.
+- 4,709 internal link targets checked across the Hugo build.
 - 0 regressions: nothing that resolves on the live Jekyll site is broken by Hugo.
-- 494 targets are broken — all pre-existing (broken identically on the live site): extensionless nav links (`/about`, `/<author>/archive`, `/<author>/tags`), old absolute URLs to long-gone dasBlog/WordPress pages, and a few protocol-relative external links.
+- 398 targets are broken — all pre-existing (broken identically on the live site), almost entirely old absolute URLs to long-gone dasBlog/WordPress pages.
+The remaining links are stale paths from the same era rather than migration damage.
+- The checker applies GitHub Pages' resolution rules: `/foo` resolves to `foo.html` or `foo/index.html`, while `/foo/` resolves only to `foo/index.html`.
+  This is why the earlier report incorrectly counted `/about` and every `/<author>/archive` and `/<author>/tags` link as broken.
+Percent-encoded paths are decoded before lookup, and protocol-relative external links are excluded.
+- Of the 86 targets the earlier report wrongly marked broken, 61 have populated main content (including `/about` and `/jimmybogard/archive`); 25 are headless pages such as most `/<author>/tags` pages.
+For example, `/jimmybogard/tags` returns 200 with an empty main area on the live Jekyll site, and the Hugo build reproduces that same empty page.
+Link verification checks resolution, not whether a page happens to have content.
+- The 9 skipped protocol-relative external targets are off-site resources, not internal pages.

 ## Build-output checks — `scripts/verify_build.sh`